Bernese Mountain Dog Grooming Guide

 The Bernese Mountain Dog's elevated cancer risk necessitates a proactive surveillance approach.
 Studies published in the Journal of Veterinary Internal Medicine indicate histiocytic sarcoma affects up to 25% of Bernese Mountain Dogs, making early detection screening particularly valuable.
 Regular veterinary examinations should include thorough lymph node palpation, abdominal palpation, and discussion of any new lumps or behavioral changes.
 The Veterinary Cancer Society recommends that owners of high-risk breeds learn to perform monthly at-home checks for abnormal swellings, unexplained weight loss, or persistent lameness.

-What are the most important considerations for bernese mountain dog grooming guide?
+What are the most important considerations for bernese mountain dog grooming health and comfort?

 Sources & References